-As a professional bear scarer (yes that’s a job), I’ve learned some valuable do’s and don’ts while getting bears to put down the sandwiches and embrace their wildest lives.
-Let this article be a stepping stone in your journey towards outdoor competency.
+As a former professional bear scarer (yes, that’s a job), I’ve learned some valuable do’s and don’ts while getting bears to put down the sandwiches and embrace their wildest lives.

 When you know for sure what type of bear you’re looking at, the next question to ask yourself is: Does this bear even need a scarin’?